jhu-arch/arch-docs/7_Support/ARCH_Terminology.rst

 ****************

 **File System:**
-The organizational structure for storing and accessing data on Rockfish.
-Common file systems include `/home`, `/data`, `/scratch4`, and `/scratch16`.
+The organizational structure for storing and accessing data on a cluster.
+Common file systems include `/home`, `/data`, `/scratch`.`

 **Scratch Space:**
 Temporary high-performance storage intended for intermediate data.
 Files not accessed for 30 days are automatically purged.
 Not backed up.